alphagov/govuk-frontend/src/components/panel/README.md

     app.use('/public', express.static(path.join(__dirname, '/node_modules/@govuk-frontend/icons')))

-## If you are using Nunjucks

-To use a macro, follow the below code example:

-    {% from "panel/macro.njk" import govukPanel %}

-    {{ govukPanel(
-      classes='',
-      title='Application complete',
-      content='Your reference number is',
-      reference='HDJ2123F'
-      )
-    }}

-Where the macros take the following arguments

 ## Component arguments

+If you are using Nunjucks,then macros take the following arguments

 <div>